AetherInteractiveLtd/docs/docs/intro/tina/ecs/ecs.md

 ## Getting **Started**

-To get started with the ECS, first, you need to create a new world.
+To get started with the ECS, first, you need to create a new `world`.
 The world is the main entry point for the ECS, and nearly all functionality will be accessed through it.

 Typically you will only need one world per game, but there is no restriction on the number of worlds that can be created.